bram2202/test-infra/README.md

-# test-infra
+# Test infra

-Test Kubernetes Deployment manifests
+Test Kubernetes Deployment manifests for use on local RPI K8s cluster with ArgoCD.

+Nothing special, but publicly accessible.